-- 611 4.
-To make the status of proposed registrations and clarifications clear to PWG participants and others, the 612 Maintenance Editor will keep them in the appropriate sub-directory 613 - ftp://ftp.pwg.org/pub/pwg/xxx/proposed-registrations - ftp://ftp.pwg.org/pub/pwg/xxx/proposed-clarifications

-615 where xxx is the project.
+- Status of the proposal, including previous reviews.
+A description of the requirement being met or the problem being solved. - Description of the proposed solution. - The exact text to be incorporated into the standard at some future date. - 4.
+To make the status of proposed registrations and clarifications clear to PWG participants and others, the Maintenance Editor will keep them in the appropriate sub-directory ftp://ftp.pwg.org/pub/pwg/xxx/proposed-registrations ftp://ftp.pwg.org/pub/pwg/xxx/proposed-clarifications where xxx is the project.

-- 5. All proposals must be published according to section 6 of this document. - Reviews of proposed registrations and clarifications may occur at a meeting or on the MAILING LIST. - 7.
+- 5. All proposals must be published according to section 6 of this document. - 6.
+Reviews of proposed registrations and clarifications may occur at a meeting or on the MAILING LIST. - 7.
 The proposal will undergo sufficient reviews and updates until, in the opinion of the WG Chair, there is rough consensus that the proposal is ready for Last Call as described in section 8.1 followed by Formal Approval as described in section 8.3. - 8.
-If, in the opinion of the WG Chair, the Last Call discussions and Formal Approval meet the voting requirements described in section 0, the Maintenance Editor will move the approved registration or clarification to the appropriate sub-directory for each project - ftp://ftp.pwq.org/pub/pwq/xxx/approved-registrations - ftp://ftp.pwg.org/pub/pwg/xxx/approved-clarifications - and announce the Formal Approval to the entire PWG via the PWG-ANNOUNCE MAILING LIST. - Periodically, the Maintenance Editor will incorporate the approved registrations and clarifications into the version of the standard that the PWG keeps to record all approved registrations and clarifications.
+If, in the opinion of the WG Chair, the Last Call discussions and Formal Approval meet the voting requirements described in section 0, the Maintenance Editor will move the approved registration or clarification to the appropriate sub-directory for each project ftp://ftp.pwg.org/pub/pwg/xxx/approved-registrations ftp://ftp.pwg.org/pub/pwg/xxx/approved-clarifications and announce the Formal Approval to the entire PWG via the PWG-ANNOUNCE MAILING LIST.

+9. Periodically, the Maintenance Editor will incorporate the approved registrations and clarifications into the version of the standard that the PWG keeps to record all approved registrations and clarifications.
 Such an updated version of the standard will have a new minor version of the standard, along with a Change History Appendix that lists each change.